greg7mdp/sparsepp/README.md

 - Since items are not grouped into buckets, Bucket APIs have been adapted: `max_bucket_count` is equivalent to `max_size`, and `bucket_count` returns the sparsetable size, which is normally at least twice the number of items inserted into the hash_map.

+- Values inserted into sparsepp have to either be `copyable and movable`, or just `movable`.
+See example movable.cc.

 ## Memory allocator on Windows (when building with Visual Studio)

 When building with the Microsoft compiler, we provide a custom allocator because the default one (from the Visual C++ runtime) fragments memory when reallocating.